etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 This code snippet introduced a number of new concepts:

-  * The Etendo DAL service is used to create an Etendo Criteria object.
+  * The OBDal service is used to create an OBCriteria object.
-  * The Etendo Criteria object represents the query, implements the Hibernate Criteria interface and can be used as a standard Hibernate Criteria object.
-The Etendo Criteria object also supports sorting and paging parameters.
-The Etendo Criteria API is discussed in more detail below.
+  * The OBCriteria object represents the query, implements the Hibernate Criteria interface and can be used as a standard Hibernate Criteria object.
+The OBCriteria object also supports sorting and paging parameters.
+The OBCriteria API is discussed in more detail below.
-  * The Etendo Criteria list method performs the actual query, it returns a type safe list of the requested objects.
+  * The OBCriteria list method performs the actual query, it returns a type safe list of the requested objects.
   * After changing the name of the business partner group, you don't need to do an explicit save.
 At commit time Hibernate will automatically detect _dirty_ objects and save those.

 This was a short introduction which shows how the DAL can be used to create,